 A difficult decision

-WIth great trepidation, we conferred, my sisters, her sisters, and I and the decision was made for her to be placed in a nursing home.
+When my Mother could no longer care for herself, my family and I discussed what we could do.
+With great trepidation, we conferred, my sisters, her sisters, and I and the decision was made for her to be placed in a nursing home.
 It was one of the single most difficult moments in my life.
 I had heard so many horror stories about nursing homes.
 The thought of my precious Mother being in ONE was horrendous to me.
 I did not sleep well.
 Nightmares filled my days and nights but we had no choice.

 I visited her once a week for 3 weeks and each time I went to that place I left unhappier than the time before.
 It was a sad, sad place.
 One of the worst parts about it was that when I entered the doors, it was too warm, almost hot.
-And the odor was one of a lack of total lack of cleanliness. i do not mean to be too graphic but it was kind of like when you go into a public restroom and you leave without using it because it is so stifling and filled with unpleasant odors.
+And the odor was one of total lack of cleanliness. i do not mean to be too graphic but it was kind of like when you go into a public restroom and you leave without using it because it is so stifling and filled with unpleasant odors.
 It was inescapable.

 If that was not bad enough, there were be wheelchair after wheel chair filled with someone's loved ones in the hallways.
 There was no joy in any of the eyes that longed for a touch or a kind word as I passed.

 This just was not working.
 Our family had another round table discussion about Mother's placement and we found a place in DeLand, Florida, that came highly recommended.
-I was still sketical and unhappy about the whole situation as the facility we had placed her in had also been highly recommended.
+I was still skeptical and unhappy about the whole situation as the facility we had placed her in had also been highly recommended.

 Our lives are filled with many choices and decisions.
 My Mother was almost fifty when I was born and my Father was almost sixty.
 I was not ready for the transition from child to parent when it came.